 Beau Wine Tours also offers fantastic wine tours in both Napa Valley and Sonoma County.
 We recommend the VIP dinner service

-where you are treated to a sunset ride with champagne from your hotel to your restaurant of choice any where in the valley.
+where you are treated to a sunset ride with champagne from your hotel to your restaurant of choice anywhere in the valley.

-San Francisco, CA 94128
+780 S Airport Boulevard, San Francisco, CA 94128

-San Francisco International Airport, located roughly 60 miles from Napa, is the largest airport in the bay area and represents a major hub for travel in and out of the City.
+San Francisco International Airport, located roughly 60 miles from Napa, is the largest airport in the bay area and represents a major hub for travel in and out of the city.
 While virtually every form of transportation service is available from SFO, we recommend taking Bay Area Rapid Transit (BART)

 from the airport to the San Francisco Ferry Building where passengers can board the Vallejo Ferry for a relaxing and scenic trip across the Bay.
 From Vallejo, travelers can pick up the Napa Vine route 11